thelabnyc/wagtail_blog/README.md

 # Settings

 - `BLOG_PAGINATION_PER_PAGE` (Default 10) Set to change the number of blogs per page.
 Set to None to disable (useful if using your own pagination implementation).
 - `BLOG_LIMIT_AUTHOR_CHOICES_GROUP` Optionally set this to limit the author field choices based on this Django Group.
 Otherwise it defaults to check if user is_staff.
+Set to a tuple to allow multiple groups.
+- `BLOG_LIMIT_AUTHOR_CHOICES_ADMIN` Set to true if limiting authors to multiple groups and want to add is_staff users as well.

 # Import from WordPress